Post updated January 2021.

 Our Experience with Weight Loss Surgery for Low BMI Patients

 We have been performing weight loss surgery for low BMI patients since 2003.
-We have operated on 260 low BMI patients – 19 gastric bypass, 166 gastric banding (none since 2013), and 75 sleeve gastrectomy.
-Currently we mostly do sleeve gastrectomy for low BMI patients, but we also occasionally do gastric bypass for low BMI patients with diabetes.
+We have operated on 260 low BMI patients to date.
+Currently we mostly do sleeve gastrectomy for low BMI patients, but we also do gastric bypass for low BMI patients with hard-to-control diabetes.

-Our experience with sleeve gastrectomy for low BMI patients is similar to the experience reported in the first study quoted above – Results of Laparoscopic Sleeve Gastrectomy in 541 Patients with Low BMI (30-35).
-Our weight loss results have been excellent in our low BMI gastric sleeve patients (average 87% EWL at 1 year postop, 82% EWL at 2 years postop, and 78% EWL at 3 years postop), and our complication rates have also been low (leak rate 0%, bleeding 0%).*
+Our experience with sleeve gastrectomy for low BMI patients is similar to the experience reported in the studies quoted above: our weight loss results have been excellent in our low BMI gastric sleeve patients and our complication rates have also been low (leak rate 0%, bleeding 0%).*

 Our gastric sleeve surgery weight loss results* (percent of excess weight loss):